 Price: The solution is currently Free.

-customer service and engagement.
+21. UserEcho: Offers a suite of online survey tools for better customer service and engagement.
 The main customer feedback tool is their Ideas Forum which enables customers to ask questions, share ideas and learn.
 Customers can vote and you can gather critical feedback of what they like or dislike.

 Users can login via popular social networks which eliminates the need to go through a registration process.
 In addition, the Knowledge Base will automatically search for answers when a user writes a query, and in the case of a match will display the item to the user.